Recently, a reader named Lisa asked me about tax deductions for employees who work from home. Here is Lisa’s question:

 - Exclusively and regularly as your principal place of business (defined later), or

-- Exclusively and regularly as a place where you meet with patients, clients, or customers in the ment on Tax Forms and Publications” under “Information normal course of your trade or business.
+- Exclusively and regularly as a place where you meet with patients, clients, or customers.
+(You can see more about what the IRS says on home office deductions here.)

 There are other requirements that you’ll see in the publication (e.g., if you run a daycare or store inventory in your home), but you get the idea.
 But here’s the catch.
 If you are an employee, you must meet two additional requirements:

 - Your business use must be for the convenience of your employer, and

 - You must not rent any part of your home to your employer and use the rented portion to perform services as an employee for that employer

 It’s the first requirement that will trip up most employees.
 Typically, an employee works from home for their convenience, not their employer’s.
 In IRS Publication 587, you’ll find some helpful examples.
 From what I can tell, if your employer provides you with work space and does not require you to work from home, you won’t qualify for the deduction.
 But again, be sure to consult a tax professional.